 Volunteering, Internships &

-Volunteering is a great way to get experience and express your love of animals whether you are a student, retired or working.
+Volunteering is a great way to get experience and express your love of animals.
 It can lead to a new career.
-If you are a student, internships and externships can also provide experience needed to test whether you might like pursuing a new field.
+You can use internships and externships to test whether you might like pursuing a new career.

 Remember, learning what you don't like is as important as learning what you do like.